pulumi/docs/content/blog/announcing-per-user-pricing-and-unlimited-stacks-for-teams/index.md

 ### What payment options do you accept?

 All subscriptions can be paid with a credit card (we use Stripe for processing).
-The SaaS is meant to be easy to sign up for, so feel free to simply begin your trial, and then you may enter your credit card on your organization's Settings page.
+The Pulumi Service is meant to be easy to sign up for, so feel free to simply begin your trial, and then you may enter your credit card on your organization's Settings page.